Solyndra saw staff "mutiny" before Obama visit

 Gronet stayed on as chairman through to August 19, 2011, when the company had run out of cash, and only weeks before it filed for bankruptcy.

-(Reporting by Roberta Rampton and Dan Levine; Editing by Russell Blinch and Eric Walsh)
+(Reporting by Roberta Rampton, additional reporting by Dan Levine in San Francisco; Editing by Russell Blinch and Cynthia Osterman)